Axinn - The Inside View

 Callbacks

-Successful candidates are invited to four to five half-hour interviews with partners and associates.
+Successful candidates are invited to five half-hour interviews with partners and associates.
 Here, interviewers will be gauging “candidates’ ability to think analytically, their interest in our practice areas, and their fit within a team-oriented work environment.”
-Hiring sources continue that “candidates should be prepared to discuss one of their writing samples in detail, examine legal issues they have studied or analysed from all angles, and provide examples of how they embody the attributes we value.”
+Hiring sources continue, saying that “candidates should be prepared to discuss one of their writing samples in detail, examine legal issues they have studied or analyzed from all angles, and provide examples of how they embody the attributes we value.”

 Top tips for this stage: